The Natural Approach

 Affective Filter Hypothesis

-There are three types of emotional attitudinal factors that may affect acquisition and that may impede, block or freely passes necessary input for acquisition.
+There are three types of emotional attitudinal factors that may affect acquisition and that may impede, block, or freely pass necessary input for acquisition.
 These are motivation, self-confidence, and anxiety.
 Acquirers with a high affective filter are less likely to develop competence.

 Teaching according to the Natural Approach involves the following principles: